Marisa MICHELSON

 Marisa has also written choral pieces, including an oratorio (with Royce Vavrek) for five choirs and chamber orchestra, entitled Naamah’s Ark, a retelling of the story of “Noah’s Ark” from his wife’s point of view.
 This oratorio has been produced four times, including in NYC starring Victoria Clark, and also in Salt Lake City as part of the National Opera Association’s Sacred in Opera initiative.

-Most recently, Marisa collaborated with Miriam Parker and National Sawdust to create a digital piece voice and movement score for Constellation Chor called Beneath the Surface.
+In 2021, Marisa collaborated with Miriam Parker and National Sawdust to create Beneath the Surface, a digital piece with voice and movement score for Marisa and Constellation Chor.

 As a singer, in addition to performing her own work, Marisa performed with Meredith Monk at BAM, and spent much of her early twenties originating roles in new experimental operas and musicals in NYC, such as Ophelia in Opera in Blue by Sergei Dreznin.